jac307/documentation-Estuary/Tutorials/GitHub-setup.md

 <img src="imgs/06.png" width="600">

-+ If you click on the url, the page should open / Si le das click a la URL, la páguina debe de abrirse.
++ If you click on the url, the page should open / Si le das click a la URL, la página debe de abrirse.
 A "not-found" message may appear, so give it some time to the browser updates the info and re-fresh / Podría aparecer un mensaje de que no encuentra la páguina, si pasa esto: dale algo de tiempo al páguina de actualizarse y vuelve a cargar.

 <img src="imgs/07.png" width="600">